 Master Zhang’s Tieguanyin tea fields near Daping, Anxi

-The mid-November harvests of Tieguanyin are the most anticipated of the year.
+The autumn harvests of Tieguanyin are the most anticipated of the year.
 Autumn tieguanyin is the richest, headiest and most intoxicating expression of Anxi that you will ever find, and this fresh early autumn harvest from Master Zhang is our very favorite yet.
-The dry tea smells of clover honey and lilac, while the wet leaf evokes watermelon candy.
+The dry tea smells of clover and lilac, while the wet leaf evokes watermelon candy.
 It’s vibrant freshness supports a confident balance of sweetgrass and melon, lilac and almond rice pudding.
 These make us fall in love with modern green oolong all over again.

 Location of Picking:The mountains near Daping, two hours from the Anxi county seat, and over 1000 meters in elevation.
 Terraced mountain fields fed by a sweet natural spring.